 The Eislaufverein’s rink is remarkably close to the city centre, along Lothringerstraße.

 That road was named after Franz Stephan von Lothringen, the husband of Empress Maria Theresa.
 I don’t know if his feet ever took a turn on the ice, or if a court official once bore the title, Keeper of the Imperial Skates.

 Despite its closeness to the centre, the rink’s setting is not quite as romantic as you might imagine, though the ice did play an important role in the denouement to the Sachertorte rom com.

 On one side is the majesty of the famous Konzerthaus concert hall, but the opposite side is the modern Intercontinental Hotel.

 (To one side of the rink you can see the Konzerthaus, opened in 1913)

-The rink’s rear also looks like a 2-storey office block covered in advertising.
-However, the area is set to undergo significant development and the surrounds will be changing in the coming years.
+The rink’s rear also looks fairly non-descript.
+However, the area is set to undergo significant development and the surrounds will no doubt change in the coming years.

-All-in-all, then, ice skating here is more practical than fairytale, but still popular, with over 250,000 visitors typically twirling (or stumbling) their way around the 6,000 sq.m. of ice.
+All-in-all, then, ice skating here is more practical than fairytale, but still immensely popular with locals: tens of thousands of visitors typically twirl (or stumble) their way around the 6,000m2 of ice across the season.

 The Viennese approach to figure skating (inspired by the American skater Jackson Haines) also played an influential role in moving the sport away from the rigid (British) approach and toward the more fluid, dynamic sport we know today.

-Tram: D, 71 or 2 to Schwarzenbergplatz (and a short walk)
+Tram: D, 71 or 2 to Schwarzenbergplatz (and a short walk up past the Konzerthaus)